With Hope and Courage

-Education Cannot Wait reaffirmed itself as the global fund for education in emergencies and protracted crisis in 2020, responding rapidly to a global pandemic while continuing to build a global movement with strategic partners to provide children and youth in armed conflicts, forced displacement, climate change-induced disasters and protracted crises with the safety, hope and opportunity of an education.
+Education Cannot Wait (ECW) expanded its impact as the United Nations global fund for education in emergencies and protracted crises in 2022.
+The Fund further strengthened its work at the global, national and local levels with strategic partners to provide children and youth in armed conflicts, forced displacement, climate change-induced disasters and protracted crises with the safety, hope and opportunity of a quality education.

 Delivering across the humanitarian-development nexus